Skip to Main Content

 • Up to 12 people spend the afternoon taking a half-day sled dog trip.

 • The last day of class ends early to allow students the opportunity to return home that evening.
-Do not make airline reservations that require you to depart class before 3:00 P.M.
+Do not make airline reservations that require you to depart class before it is over.

-RACE Approved: 18 credit hours by the AAVSB
+RACE Pending: 18 credit hours by the AAVSB

-• Please note there is no CE credit for technicians and assistants for this course
+• Please note there is no CE credit for PTs, OTs, and assistants for this course.

 _______________________________________________________________________________________________________________